Galondor/AstralOdyssey/Installation.md

-# How Do I Download & Play The Game?
+# How Do I Download and Play the Game?
 (First Time Installation)

 1. Go to [Latest Release](https://github.com/Galondor/AstralOdyssey/releases/latest) and download the latest `Astral.Odyssey.zip`
 ![Screenshot 2023-12-03 123605](https://github.com/Galondor/AstralOdyssey/assets/103967053/cfff6df8-5d0c-4431-9c97-df2c30bc152d)
 The zipped file should appear in your `Downloads`
 ![Screenshot 2023-12-03 124107](https://github.com/Galondor/AstralOdyssey/assets/103967053/eeb14863-2b55-4d5d-a4de-975c10f75366)

-2. Right click the file and click `Extract All...`
+2. Right-click the file and click `Extract All...`
 ![Screenshot 2023-12-03 124558](https://github.com/Galondor/AstralOdyssey/assets/103967053/d531151f-4d5a-4ee6-8982-58332ccd6427)

 3. Click `Browse...` and decide where you want the game files to be located on your computer